 A student officially withdraws from the university when he/she writes a letter or sends an email from their Niagara email account to his/her dean stating his/her intention to withdraw.
-The following are refund policies for complete or partial (course revision) withdrawal from the university.
+The following are refund policies for withdrawal from the university.